 She moved to NYC to attend Cooper Union and lived in the East Village for many years.
 Jean first had a studio at 32 Union Square East, and later moved many times to work in Soho, Bronx and the garment district.
 Her current studio is in Long Island City where she has participated in many open studios and pop-up shows.

 She has been granted a National Endowment for the Arts Fellowship and has been nominated for the Joan Mitchell Foundation.

 Galleries in Berlin, Rome, San Francisco, Philadelphia, Newark, Toledo and New York have shown her work.

-Currently she is planning for her second historic group show curated by Jonathan Weinberg.
-The first revisited the Pier 34 era when artists created works in the abandoned West Side piers in 1983.
-The second show will include 7 fellow artists who kept working as the AIDS crisis decimated their community—titled "Painting to Survive: 1985-1995".
+This year she participated in her second historic group show curated by Jonathan Weinberg.
+The first revisited the Pier 34 era (1983) when artists created works in the abandoned West Side piers in 1983.
+The second show includes 7 fellow artists who kept working as the AIDS crisis decimated their community—titled "Painting to Survive: 1985-1995".